Y2Kmeltdown/NeuroRISC/README.md

 return hexVal
 ```

-The `hexConvert` function
+The `hexConvert` function takes a binary string and converts it to 32 bit hexadecimal.

-FIGURE OUT WHAT THIS DOES LMAO

 ```python
 getRegisterBinary